benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### Which JSON Field Had The Error?

-NDe uses the [JSON Pointer](https://tools.ietf.org/html/rfc6901){:target="new-tab"} standard to indicate which field of the request JSON had the error.
+Nike uses the [JSON Pointer](https://tools.ietf.org/html/rfc6901){:target="new-tab"} standard to indicate which field of the request JSON had the error.

 For example, in the error response from the Carts API you can see the field indicated as `/request/items/0/contactInfo/email`: